 Her newest book co-authored with her father Dr. Archibald Hart is The Digital Invasion: How Technology is Shaping You and Your Relationships.
 Focus on the Family voted their Digital Invasion broadcast to be one of the Best of 2013.
 Sylvia is passionate about helping people redeem their real life and relationships.
 She has also published a workbook: Overcoming Digital Addictions: A Digital Wellness Plan.

-On November 11, 2013, Elyse Pinkie from the School of Education was the first graduate student assistant to recieve the Certificate of University Teaching.
+Nov.
+2013: Elyse Pinkie from the School of Education was the first graduate student assistant to receive the Certificate of University Teaching.

 The Liberty University Certificate of University Teaching program is managed by the Center for Teaching Excellence in partnership with the School of Graduate Studies.
 This program is designed for GSAs who are interested in pursuing teaching at the college or university level.
 After meeting the initial requirements of two semesters of teaching and attendance at orientation workshops, GSAs progress through a program including multiple teaching observations, reflection on teaching practice, and consultations on particular teaching topics.
 They also develop a complete teaching portfolio including a CV, philosophy of teaching statement and documentation of classroom work that they have prepared.
 GSAs also get credit for working closely with a faculty member in a mentoring relationship, attending GSA roundtables, membership in professional organizations, publication, and conference presentation.
 The LU Certificate of University Teaching is not a primary or secondary teaching credential.
 GSAs interested in information on educational credentialing are referred to the Liberty University School of Education.